Conversion (law): Elements of conversion

 In another formulation, it has been stated that one claiming conversion must show a tortious conversion of the chattel, a right to property in it, and a right to immediate possession which is absolute, unconditional, and not dependent upon the performance of some act.

+A common act of conversion in medieval times involved bolts of cloth which were bailed for safekeeping, which the bailee or a third party took and made clothes for their own use or for sale.
+Other examples of conversion include cutting down trees on someone else's land and removing them without permission or privilege to do so; or taking furniture belonging to someone else, without their consent, and putting it into storage.
+The use of a patient's body parts after they had been removed in surgery to treat his leukemia raised questions about conversion which were addressed in the case of Moore v.
+Regents of the University of California, a 1990 landmark Supreme Court of California legal decision.

 History of conversion

 Buildings, silos and machinery attached to them can be converted if they are removed from the land.

 Conversion has been described as a fascinating tort, albeit one which has largely eluded the attention of legal writers.
 The literature frequently laps over into that of trover.
 Other sources define conversion as a distinct act of dominion wrongfully exerted over another's personal property in denial of or inconsistent with his title or rights therein, or in derogation, exclusion, or defiance of such title or rights, without the owner's consent and without lawful justification.

 A conversion occurs when a person does such acts in reference to the personal property of another as amount, in view of the law, to his appropriating the property for himself.
 The action probably developed because there was no equivalent form of action in English law to the Roman law rei vindicatio.
 This was an action in protection of one's property, whereby a claimant could simply allege in court "that's mine!".
 Early cases of conversion are to be found in 1479, where reference to an even earlier action on the case is made when the defendant "converted" the goods by changing their character, making clothes out of gold cloth.

 Otherwise, conversion had its origin in the common law action in trover, as a branch of action on the case.
 The earliest cases are most likely lost.
 These probably involved cases when the finder of lost goods did not return them to the rightful owner, but used them himself or disposed of them to someone else.
 It became necessary to invent a new writ which covered the gap between action in trespass which lay for the wrongful taking of a chattel, and detinue which lay for its wrongful detention.